 What is it?
-Freelancing typically refers to copywriters, designers, programmers and so on.
-Freelancers are people who offer their services to clients, without a long-term commitment to them.
-They charge by the hour, day or job (fixed fee) and are usually one-person businesses.
+Freelancing typically refers to copywriters, designers, programmers and so on, providing a business service.
+Freelancers offer their services to clients without a long-term commitment to them.
+They charge by the hour, day or job (fixed fee) and are usually soloists.
 (They may opt to outsource tasks they don’t specialise in, under one project fee).

 Reaching out to a community of freelance professionals certainly helps get you started in the right direction.
 The way I did this was to hang out on FlyingSolo forums, keeping an eye on the “referral/recommendations” section, in case people are looking for my type of service.
 Sometimes giving your support freely to other freelancers can lead to other opportunities as well.
 Australian creatives, see The Freelance Collective for this.

 Step 1: Decide on a Name